hadley/adv-r/Subsetting.md

 # Subsetting

 R's subsetting operators are powerful and fast, and mastering them will give you much power.
-Subsetting operators allow you to express common data manipulation operations very succinctly, in a way few other languages can match (except perhaps APL).
-Subsetting is a natural complement to `str()`: `str()` shows you the structure of any object, and subsetting allow you to pull out the pieces that you're interested in.
+Subsetting allows you to express common data manipulation operations very succinctly, in a way few other languages can match.
+Subsetting is a natural complement to `str()`: `str()` shows you the structure of any object, and subsetting allows you to pull out the pieces that you're interested in.

-Subsetting is a hard to learn at first because you need to master a number of interrelated concepts:
+Subsetting is a hard to learn because you need to master a number of interrelated concepts:

 * the three subsetting operators,
 * the six types of subsetting,
-* how to extend 1d subsetting to higher dimensions, and
+* important difference in subsetting behaviour for different objects (e.g. vectors, lists, factors, matrices and data frames)
 * using subsetting in conjunction with assignment

-This chapter will introduce you to subsetting atomic vectors with `[`, and then gradually extend you knowledge, first to more complicated data types (like arrays and lists), and then to the other subsetting operators.
-Finally, you'll see a large number of useful applications of subsetting.
+This chapter starts by introducing you to subsetting atomic vectors with `[`, and then gradually extends your knowledge, first to more complicated data types (like arrays and lists), and then to the other subsetting operators.
+You'll then learn how subsetting and assignment can be combined, and finally, you'll see a large number of useful applications.

 ## Data types